Who you should tell about Carer Support Payment

 Your benefits

-Social Security Scotland will let some other benefit providers know if you start getting Carer Support Payment.
+Social Security Scotland will let the Department for Work and Pensions (DWP) know if you start getting Carer Support Payment.

 You’ll need to let your local council know if you get: